-This vegetable, and other green plants, is one source of alpha lipoic acid.
+These vegetables are sources of alpha-lipoic acid.
 It is found in the chloroplasts of the vegetable's cells, which are responsible for producing energy in the broccoli plant.
 Spinach is a leafy green vegetable that also has a number of chloroplasts, given its dark green color.
-This means it has a decent amount of alpha lipoic acid in it, not to mention a number of other beneficial nutrients.
+This means it has a decent amount of alpha-lipoic acid in it, not to mention a number of other beneficial nutrients.

 Steak and ALA

-Lean beef or steak rounds are another rich source of alpha lipoic acid.
-This is also because of the amount of mitochondria found in typical cuts of this meat.
+Lean beef or steak rounds are another rich source of alpha-lipoic acid.
+This is also because of the large number of mitochondria found in typical cuts of this meat.

 Yeast and ALA